Trainraider/VTeleport/README.md

 Installation:
-  Copy the VanillaTeleport folder from just inside the .zip file into your datapacks folder at /.minecraft/saves/[yourworld]/datapacks
-  Open your world
+  Copy the VanillaTeleport .zip file into your datapacks folder at /.minecraft/saves/[yourworld]/datapacks Open your world

   To teleport use /trigger tpa